-In mid-2021, the Dutch economy was introduced to an unprecedented situation, a case that economists define as a “tight labor market.”
-We’re now in 2022, and the scene of the Dutch labor market hasn’t changed much since then.
+In mid-2021, the Dutch economy was introduced to an unprecedented situation, a case that economists define as a “tight labour market.”
+We’re now in 2022, and the scene of the Dutch labour market hasn’t changed much since then.
 Meanwhile, the government attempted several solutions to ease the situation, one of which was to raise minimum wages to attract more people to wade into the job market waters.
-The way Jimble sees it, global mobility can be part of the solution for the Dutch labor market, and here’s why.
+The way Jimble sees it, global mobility can be part of the solution for the Dutch labour market, and here’s why.

-Essentially, and in definition, a tight labor market occurs when there are more job vacancies on the market than there are unemployed individuals.
-While that sounds like a positive thing ( everyone has jobs, awesome) but in reality, having a tight labor market can add to inflation, which the Netherlands is already going through.
+Essentially, and in definition, a tight labour market occurs when there are more job vacancies on the market than there are unemployed individuals.
+While that sounds like a positive thing ( everyone has jobs, awesome) but in reality, having a tight labour market can add to inflation, which the Netherlands is already going through.

 Did you know?
 By May 2022, there were 133 job vacancies in the Netherlands per 100 unemployed individuals.
 Yes, we were mind-blown too.

 Tilburg University labour market professor Ton Wilthagen already explored “recruiting workers from abroad” as a possible solution to the current tight labour market scene in the Netherlands.

 That being said, Wilthagen also indicated that it’s an unlikely solution since it: